pyOpenSci/software-peer-review/content/peer_review/editor_guide.md

 * Has not reviewed a package for us within the last 6 months.
 * Some package development experience.
-* Some domain experience in the field of the package or data source
+* Some domain experience in the field of the package or data source.
 * No [conflicts of interest](peer_review_proc#conflict-of-interest).
 * Try to balance your sense of the potential reviewer’s experience against the complexity of the package.
 * Diversity - with two reviewers both shouldn’t be cis white males.